 All of the clients were rather simple due to the inherent simplicity of the task and the rich library support to dispatch HTTP requests.

-Observations from implementing web services using different technologies.
+My next post will be about observations from implementing web services using different technologies.

 Aug-20–2019: Uncovering http client issue in Erlang